Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

-Observe that for each $i$, $P$ has degree at most $m < n^2$ in $x_i$.
-Assume we can choose $n^2$ values for each $x_i$.
-If we can evaluate $P$ on all $(n^2)^r$ combinations of values, then we can recover the coefficients of $P$ in $n^{\O(r)}$ time, cf.\ Lemma~1 in \cite{Curticapean15Icalp}.
-Finally we output $P(w_1, \dots, w_r)$.
+Observe that, for each $i\in [r]$, $P$ has degree at most $m < n^2$ in $x_i$.
+Assume we can choose $n^2$ values for each $x_i$ independently.
+If we can evaluate $P$ on all $(n^2)^r$ combinations of values, then, by Lemma~1 in \cite{Curticapean15Icalp}, we can recover the coefficients of $P$ in $n^{\O(r)}$ time.
+Finally, we output $P(w_1, \dots, w_r)$.

 It remains to show that we can achieve $n^2$ different values for each $x_i$.
-We first show how to realize weights of the form $2^i$.
-We replace the edge of weight $2^i$ by a chain of $2i+3$ edges where the $2j+1$th edge is a parallel edge for all $j\in[i]$.
-We assign the relation \HWeq{1} to all vertices that were introduced by this gadget.
-When the original edge was selected, we have for each of the $i$ parallel edges two choices which are all independent from each other.
-This contributes a weight of $2^i$.
-If the original edge was not selected, then we only have a unique solution, where we select the edges connecting the vertices with the parallel edges, i.e.\ the 2nd, 4th, \dots, edge. \footnote{ To avoid parallel edges, one can place one \EQ{2} node on each parallel edge. }
+We first show how to realize edge weights of the form $2^i$.
+We replace the edge of weight $2^i$ by a chain of $2i+3$ edges where, for all $j\in[i]$, the $2j+1$th edge is a parallel edge. \footnote{ To avoid parallel edges, one can place one \EQ{2} node on each parallel edge. } We assign the relation \HWeq{1} to all vertices that are introduced by this gadget.
+When the original edge was selected, we have, for each $j \in [i]$, two choices for selecting one of the $2i+1$th parallel edges.
+Moreover, these choices are independent from each other.
+This contributes a weight of $2^i$ to the solution.
+If the original edge was not selected, then we only have a unique solution; we select the edges that are not parallel edges, i.e., the 2nd, 4th, \dots, edge.